abrie/go-nam-taxi/README.md

 To develop a fast, friendly, fraud resistant, payment method for transportation in Namibia.

 #The plan and final outcome
-The initial designs employed a passenger tracking system coupled to a cash payment counter.
-This implementation involved computer vision and a machine learning algorithm, requiring only a mobile Android device coupled to our backend system.
-This approach had to be abandoned due to time constraints and other (uninteresting) issues.
-The system then underwent a rapid redesign to scan QR codes as tickets.
-Note that a 'cash' button remains in the UI, but is essentially vestigial.
+The initial designs employed a visual passenger tracking system coupled to a manual cash payment counter.
+The implementation involved computer vision and a machine learning algorithm.
+The system would be deployed as a camera-equipped Android device mounted inside the taxi, and coupled to our backend system through a mobile network.
+This approach had to be abandoned due to time constraints and pedantic issues.
+Thus the system underwent a rapid redesign into a platform for scanning QR codes as tickets.

 The prototype submitted at the hackathon's conclusion consists of two components:

 * The Server, providing a ticket transaction API and a web based administration interface.
 * Till for Taxi, an Android app to scan QR Code tickets and log transactions with GPS coordinates.

+##Avenues for further development

+- The QR identification system is currently insecure.
+It needs a robust ID generator.
+- A means for passengers to purchase tickets electronicially, via a browser or app.
+- A means for passengers to verify that a ticket is valid before attempting to use it.

 ###Admin Interface
 [<img src="README.images/admin.png" width="500">](README.images/admin.png)